benjamincrozat/content/posts/openai-api-php.md

 And a [**Laravel adapter (openai-php/laravel) is available**](https://github.com/openai-php/laravel), which adds a handy facade and mocking abilities for everyone's convenience.

-By the way, some of you may not know what GPT is.
-If you are unfamiliar it, take some time to get up to speed thanks to my simple-to-understand article about [how Large Language Models such as GPT work](/gpt-llm-ai-explanation).
+By the way, some of you may not know what GPT is, the next section is for you.
+I also have a comprehensive yet simple-to-understand article about [how Large Language Models such as GPT work](/gpt-llm-ai-explanation).

 ## What GPT is